 Wood surfaces are particularly problematic when the humidity is high.
 The wood can absorb moisture from the air.
 When the paint is applied to the surface, the moisture in the wood can cause it to bubble and it can affect the paint’s ability to adhere to the wood.
 The paint can peel and bubble when the wood is not dry enough.

 If you have ever tried to dry wet clothes on a humid day you understand how difficult it is for moisture to evaporate on such days.
 It is the same with painting.
 The moisture in the air makes it difficult for paint to dry completely because the water in the paint does not evaporate easily in high humidity.

-When paint is applied at lower temperatures in high humidity, condensation can occur on the surface of the paint.
+When the paint is applied at lower temperatures in high humidity, condensation can occur on the surface of the paint.
 This is a recipe for trouble.
 When condensation affects the paint surface it becomes damaged.
 The paint may lift, it may not adhere properly and there can be a failure of over paint.

 The water in the paint needs to dry as fast as, or faster than, the solvents in the paint.
 If this does not happen, you have a water-logged paint mess that will need to be redone.
 This is true with water and oil-based paints.

-For optimal results, painting should be completed when relative humidity is between 40-50%.
+For optimal results, the painting should be completed when relative humidity is between 40-50%.
 While too much humidity is damaging to paint, you still want some to reach a well-calibrated drying time.
 Avoid painting when the humidity is 85% or more.